sujalkamanna/python-calculator/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://github.com/sujalkamanna/python-calculator)

 ----------